 Modern software is increasingly complex, making it ever more difficult to use, understand, and fix.
 I direct the USE research group, which invents technologies that help people understand and overcome this complexity, including new help systems for end users, new debugging tools for developers, and new educational technologies for people learning to program.
 My interests span human-computer interaction, software engineering, and computing education.

 I'm always recruiting students at all levels with strong technical skills.

-Below you'll find a sample of projects that I've worked on, sorted chronologically and tagged.
+Below you'll find current and past projects, sorted chronologically and tagged.

 filter: show all